milgra/termite-archive/README.md

 iOS and it's API's became way too complicated.
 Doing autolayout in Interface Builder is a lifelong journey, doing things that were super simple back in 2010 are now super-complicated ( hiding the status bar, rotation, etc ), entitlements files are everywhere for increased security.
 The biggest pain was an fopen issue, it worked a few years earlier but now it only creates the file and then it cannot be read/written.
 It turned out that fopen on iOS creates files with 0000 permissions instead of 0666 which caused a 2-hour head scratching.
 Using open with explicit permissions solves the problem but why did fopen became obsolete?

 Raspberry is a super cool little machine.
 It was super easy to port the game to it, runs well, I love it.

+The best OS for multiplatform development is definitely MacOS.
+It puts everything under your ass out of the box and then gets out of your way.
+It has everything that linux has and everything that windows has and much much more.